Best Areas to Stay in Charleston

 Charleston Place • Bennett • Loutrel • Planters Inn • Wentworth Mansion

-- Best Boutique Hotels in Charleston
+- Best Hotels for Families in Charleston

-Ansonborough Inn • Dewberry • French Quarter Inn • Spectator
+Post House Inn • Dewberry • French Quarter Inn • Spectator

-- Best Cheap & Mid-range Hotels in Charleston
+- Best Cheap & Midrange Hotels in Charleston

 - Best B&Bs in Charleston

 1837 Bed & Breakfast • Governor’s House Inn • John Rutledge House Inn • Plantation Oaks Inn • Regatta Inn • Water’s Edge Inn

 - Best Hostel in Charleston